Sanchay0123/Noctis/Noctis Documentation (Obsidian)/e2ee-mesh-chat-docs/02-architecture/06-Deployment-Architecture.md

 This topology is a runtime hardening demonstration, not evidence of M6 multi-hop routing.
 No relay forwarding is claimed by M5.

+## M8 GUI Deployment

+The GUI is isolated from the headless backend container requirements.
+Fyne requires native graphical/CGO dependencies on the host/runtime environment; these are not added to the backend Dockerfile.

+The M8.3 GUI was built with native dependencies and passed live two-node runtime acceptance.
+Docker regression remains unverified because dependency resolution in the constrained environment was blocked by external DNS/proxy restrictions.